Table of Contents:

 Purpose/character of the use

 This allows works to use copyrighted material if it is ‘transformative’, meaning it adds new meaning or expression to the original piece, and not that it simply copies an original work.
-Works of a commercial nature are less often protected than works which ar non-profit or educational.
+Works of a commercial nature are less often protected than works that are non-profit or educational.